demoth/jake2/info/Overview.md

 Quake2 is single threaded, so as Jake2.
 All IO operations and computation are done in the same thread.
 Although the performance of jake2 is not a problem at the moment (mostly because it uses too little resources), splitting io and non io operation will improve execution structure.
-Introduction of non blocking io can improve resource consumption even more.
+In future when jake can run multiple map instances in one process introduction of non-blocking io can improve thread utilization even more.

 **state**: todo